 Retail Ireland serves its customers delivering day-to-day services, products, propositions and a financial wellbeing programme tailored to meet customers' individual needs.
 Customers use their preferred channels to request and fulfil their banking requirements.
-These channels include the Group's branches, 24/7 ATMs, digital, contact centre, and the Group's post office partnership for day-to-day banking services.
-Retail Ireland also comprises the acquisition of portfolios from KBCI following their exit from the Irish market.
-The acquisition of the KBCI portfolios was completed on 3 February 2023, bringing c.150,000 new customers to the Group.
-The portfolios acquired include c. €7.9 billion of mortgages and c.€1.8 billion of deposits and €0.1 billion of commercial and consumer loans.
+These channels include the Group's branches, 24/7 ATMs, digital, contact centre and our post office partnership for day-to-day banking services.